 "...this project revealed key areas in which the values of Maryland citizens may significantly differ from the work of subject matter experts."

-The Allocation of Scarce Resource Project Team endeavored to foster the development of disaster response coalitions among healthcare institutions and government agencies and to promote public trust in response planning through transparent public dialogue.
+The Allocation of Scarce Resources Project Team endeavored to foster the development of disaster response coalitions among healthcare institutions and government agencies and to promote public trust in response planning through transparent public dialogue.
 In order to accomplish this, the project team completed a five-year public engagement project in the state of Maryland.
 The early phases of the engagement process included a series of community forums to engage citizens across Maryland.
 The forums were held separately for both lay persons and medical, healthcare, and emergency responders and planners.
 There were two pilot sessions, six community forums, and seven healthcare provider forums.
-In both series of community forums there was dialogue about ethical principles and the citizen’s personal values regarding what they considered most important in determining how to make decisions with regard to allocating scarce life-saving medical resources during a catastrophic event.
+In both series of community forums, there was dialogue about ethical principles and citizens' personal values regarding what they considered most important in determining how to make decisions with regard to allocating scarce life-saving medical resources during a catastrophic event.
 After completion of the forums, the project team compiled and summarized the entire amount of data gathered from all the forums.
-Once the data was compiled, the project team consulted with subject matter experts in order to develop recommendations for the State of Maryland to support policymakers and healthcare providers decision making process related to the allocation of scarce medical resources during the time of a disaster is consistent with the values of the communities in which those decisions would be made.
+Once the data was compiled, the project team consulted with subject matter experts in order to ensure that recommendations for the State of Maryland to support policymakers' and healthcare providers' decision-making processes related to the allocation of scarce medical resources during the time of a disaster is consistent with the values of the communities in which those decisions would be made.

 In conclusion, the methods used by the Allocation of Scare Resources Project Team provide an effective and replicable process for engagement around challenging health policy issues.
 The project team’s experiences demonstrate that a wide variety of Maryland citizens can and will engage in extended civil discourse with their peers and experts, which would allow them to explore challenging topics in a way that would provide an opportunity to develop more informed and deliberative responses.
 Although many opinions shared by Maryland’s citizens were consistent with national guidance, this project revealed key areas in which the values of Maryland citizens may significantly differ from the work of subject matter experts.
 These differences suggest areas for further exploration as well as thoughtful communication on the part of decision-makers.

 A report titled “Community Values and the Allocation of Scarce Medical Resources in Disasters – A Public Engagement Project – Final Report” was completed on August 21, 2015 for DHMH and the Coalition to summarize the work of the project team.
-Finally, the project team is awaiting final approval from DHMH and the Coalition to develop the state-wide decision framework to allocate scarce resources.
+The project team is currently awaiting final approval from DHMH and the Coalition to develop the state-wide decision framework to allocate scarce resources.